Fresh Mint Vinegar Rinse Concentrate

 - unclogs hair follicles which may help with excess shedding or hair loss

-- tea tree oil helps treat dandruff, soothe dry flaking scalp, promote hair growth and unclog blocked hair follicles
+- tea tree oil helps treat dandruff, soothe a dry flaking scalp, promote hair growth, and unclog blocked hair follicles

 - spearmint and peppermint essential oil help treat scalp conditions like dandruff and itching and help stimulate scalp circulation which promotes hair growth

 - lime essential oil balances scalp oil production, stimulates the scalp, and helps fight dandruff and dry scalp

 ACV Rinses are especially helpful for those new to shampoo bars!

 Unlike some vinegar rinses in which the first ingredient is water, our vinegar rinse is a pure concentrated vinegar.
 So you can add water to create the perfect rinse for your hair and you are not paying for a product that is mostly water.

 Directions For Whole Head Rinse: NEVER use undiluted Vinegar on your hair.
 Our hair rinse is pure ACV and must be diluted.

 - Add 8 ounces of Warm water to Squeeze* or spray Bottle

 - Add 1/2 - 2 Tablespoons of Herbal Vinegar and mix**

 - Pour or spray through wet hair after shampooing